 The basics need to be right.
 If you use good quality text and sentiment analysis, you should at least know what your customers talk about.
 But that is just the first step.

-And he is right.
+And they were right.
 No one can make much sense with a data point like that.

 The key is to understand the relative importance of each topic – and how much each of them impacts your overall customer experience.
 Only that way you can start to make choices in a rational manner.